Final Fantasy X: Story

 Shortly before arriving, Tidus learns that he, Jecht, and the Zanarkand they hail from are summoned entities akin to aeons based on the original Zanarkand and its people.
 Long ago, the original Zanarkand battled Bevelle in a machina war, in which the former was defeated.
 Zanarkand's survivors became "fayth" so that they could use their memories of Zanarkand to create a new city in their image, removed from the reality of Spira.
 Once they reach Zanarkand, Yunalesca—the first summoner to defeat Sin and unsent ever since—tells the group that the Final Aeon is created from the fayth of one close to the summoner.
 After defeating Sin, the Final Aeon kills the summoner and transforms into a new Sin, which has caused its cycle of rebirth to continue.
 The group decides against using the Final Aeon, due to the futile sacrifices it carries and the fact that Sin would still be reborn.
 Yunalesca tries to kill Tidus' group, but she is defeated and vanishes, ending hope of ever attaining the Final Aeon.

 After the fight, the group learns that Yu Yevon — the deity of the Yevon religion who was a summoner from Zanarkand before losing his humanity and mind — is behind Sin's cycle of rebirth.
-This leads the group to infiltrate Sin's body in order to find Yu Yevon.
-Inside Sin, the party finds the unsent Seymour, who had been absorbed by Sin and intends to control it from within.
+This leads the group to infiltrate Sin's body to find Yu Yevon.
+Inside Sin, the party finds the unsent Seymour, who was absorbed by Sin and intends to control it from within.
 Yuna defeats him for the final time before sending him to the Farplane.
 Shortly after, the group reaches the core of Sin and finds Jecht's imprisoned spirit.
-Tidus and Jecht finally come to terms with the latter's abuse.
+Tidus and Jecht come to terms with the latter's abuse.
 Jecht transforms into his Final Aeon form, asking the party to defeat him and end the cycle; they do so.
-With Sin's host defeated, Yuna summons and the group defeats each aeon after Yu Yevon possesses each one until finally they vanquish Yu Yevon himself.
+With Sin's host defeated, Yuna summons and the group defeats each aeon after Yu Yevon possesses each one until they vanquish Yu Yevon himself.

 Sin's cycle of rebirth ends when Yuna sends Sin and the Aeons to the farplane, and the spirits of Spira's fayth are freed from their imprisonment.
 Auron, who had been revealed to be unsent, is sent to the Farplane.
 Dream Zanarkand and Tidus disappear, now that the freed fayth stopped the summoning.
-Afterward, in a speech to the citizens of Spira, Yuna resolves to help rebuild their world now that it is free of Sin.
-In a post-credits scene, Tidus awakens under water and swims towards the ocean surface.
+Afterward, in a speech to the citizens of Spira, Yuna resolves to help rebuild their world now that it is free of Sin and gives a speech remembering all those that have been lost.
+In a post-credits scene, Tidus awakens underwater and swims towards the ocean surface reaching towards the light.